Estimated reading time: 27 minutes

 Hunters pursue the Bengal Slow Loris for bushmeat, Chinese medicine, and the illegal pet trade.
 In border markets like Mong La, Myanmar, hundreds are killed and sold annually—limbs traded as key rings, bodies dried for medicine, and infants taken for pets.
 The demand as tourist photo props is especially severe in Thailand, where almost all lorises in the trade are Bengal Slow Lorises.
 Captured individuals endure stress, loneliness, and early death in captivity, with wild populations pushed ever closer to extinction.

-Infrastructure projects, roads, forest fragmentation
+Infrastructure projects, roads, forest destruction

 As forests are fragmented, Bengal Slow Lorises are forced to the edges, crossing roads where many are killed by vehicles.
 Human settlements encroach deeper, bringing fire, pollution, and the constant threat of capture.
 Even protected areas offer little safety, as poaching and illegal logging persist.